Personal tax planning in 2024/2025

 Inheritance tax planning: Safeguarding your legacy

-Inheritance tax (IHT) planning is a crucial aspect of long-term financial planning.
+Inheritance tax planning is a crucial aspect of long-term financial planning.
 With the IHT threshold frozen at £325,000, any estate valued above this amount may be subject to a 40% tax rate on the excess.

 Strategies such as gifting, placing assets into trust or investing in IHT-efficient investments can mitigate potential tax liabilities.